 I waited a long time to be pregnant.
 When I found out in early 2020 that my husband and I were expecting our first child, I was ecstatic.
 Then the fear and anxiety of wondering whether we’d be good parents crept in beyond that.
 I was terrified that I would end up a statistic and leave my son motherless.

 Dr. Shalon Irving.
 Kira Dixen Johnson.
 Yolanda Kadima.
 Amber Rose Issac.
 Those are a sliver of the countless Black women who died in childbirth who weigh heavy on my heart.
-Black women in the U.S. are more than three times as likely to die in childbirth.
-Also, Black babies are twice as likely to die before their first birthday.
+According to the CDC, Black women in the U.S. are more than three times as likely to die in childbirth.
+Also, according to the Office of Minority Health, Black babies are twice as likely to die before their first birthday compared to non-Hispanic white babies.
 Those facts are disturbing.
 Despite the odds against me, and my baby, I’m grateful to be alive writing this with a healthy baby boy.
-Here’s what I learned navigating my pregnancy and birth as a Black woman in America.
+Below, I’m sharing six important things I learned while navigating my pregnancy and giving birth as a Black woman in America.

 1. Find a medical team that makes you feel comfortable (as much as possible)